 The Clinical Psychology PhD Program is unique.
 It is one of only a handful of programs that is embedded within an academic healthcare system, and the only program that is also part of a Carnegie R1 Institution (Doctoral Universities: Very High Research Activity).
 The program is supported by both the Feinberg School of Medicine and The Graduate School at Northwestern University.
 The program takes advantage of its interdepartmental and interdisciplinary placement within Northwestern University by offering a true balance of research and clinical training.
 This unique setting also provides opportunities for translational research and practice that span molecular to social models of disease and epidemiologic to clinical and neuroimaging methodologies.

 The PhD program in clinical psychology is a full-time program, typically taking five to six years to complete, including a yearlong clinical internship.
 The intensive course of study is designed to develop clinical psychologists who will be competitive for careers in academic healthcare systems and similar settings.
 Nearly all of our students' obtain postdoctoral fellowships or positions in academic health systems, children's hospitals or VA medical centers.

 Our program provides opportunities for specialty preparation at the level of a Major Area of Study in the following areas:

 - Clinical Neuropsychology

 All students take the core curriculum.
 Elective courses are also offered and are organized within the research and clinical emphases.
 For example, the elective courses offered by the Clinical Neuropsychology Emphasis are designed in accordance with APA Division 40 “Houston Conference” guidelines.
-Students are accepted into specific research and clinical emphases, working closely with primary research and clinical mentors within those emphases.
+Students can elect specific research and clinical emphases, working closely with primary research and clinical mentors within those emphases.

 Thank you again for your interest in the Clinical Psychology PhD Program at Northwestern University Feinberg School of Medicine.
 Please feel free to explore our website and contact us with any questions or concerns.